zyrolasting/denxi/INSTALL.md

 # Setup

-After installing Xiden, you will have a `xiden` command available for your system.
+After installing Denxi, you will have a `denxi` command available for your system.

 First, make sure the following programs are available in your `PATH`.